bartvstratum/packlab/README.md

-# PackLab
+# PackLab - gear list editor

-Back/bike packing gear list — a [LighterPack](https://lighterpack.com) alternative.

-A hobby project: a reimplementation of LighterPack with (hopefully) fewer bugs, better mobile editing, and a few personal preferences baked in — most notably **sane units only** (everything is grams; no ounces/pounds nonsense).
+Sunday vibe-coding project: a reimplementation of LighterPack with (hopefully) fewer bugs, better mobile editing, and a few personal preferences baked in — most notably **sane units only**.

-CSV is **two-way compatible** with LighterPack: you can import a LighterPack export here and export a file that imports back into LighterPack.
-On import, weights in oz/lb/kg are **converted to grams**.
+The CSV files are **two-way compatible** with LighterPack: you can import a LighterPack export here and export a file that imports back into LighterPack.
+However, on import, weights in oz/lb/kg are **converted to grams**.

-> Most of the code was written by Claude (Anthropic's Claude Code, model
-> Claude Opus 4.8) — a typical Sunday vibe-coding project.
+Most of the code was written by Claude (Anthropic's Claude Code, model Claude Opus 4.8)

 ## Run locally